A coming-of-age story wherein two young women, explore Australia’s place in the world, the privilege of mobility and the consequences of charity.

 The Red Tree explores the expressive possibilities of shared imagination.
-Adapted from the multi award-winning picture book by Shaun Tan, National Theatre of Parramatta has commissioned an adaptation to stage by Hilary Bell, directed by Neil Gooding.
+Adapted from the multi award-winning picture book by Shaun Tan, National Theatre of Parramatta has commissioned an adaptation to stage by award-winning playwright Hilary Bell, with music by award-winning composer Greta Gertler Gold directed by Neil Gooding.

 This production is inspired by the impulse of children and adults alike to describe feelings using metaphor, this new adaptation explores landscapes, buildings, monsters, storms, sunshine and rainbows.
 These can be strange and familiar, our imaginations or our realities.